sivadevopsdaws74s/roboshop-documentation/README.md

 ### APP TIER:
 * APP/API Tier is the one which has backend technologies like Java, .NET, Python, Go, Php, etc.
-* Earlier Backend technolgies had servers like tomcat, Jboss, IIS, etc.
+* Earlier Backend technologies had servers like tomcat, Jboss, IIS, etc.
 * Now all backend technologies are coming up with in built servers.
 * Usually API tier should not opened through internet, it should be only accessible through web tier.